PRosenb/DeepSleepScheduler/README.md

                while nothing is in the queue.
     */
     unsigned long getMillis() const;

     /**
+       Sets the runnable to be called when the task supervision detects a task that runs too long.
+       The run() method will be called from the watchdog interrupt what means, that e.g. the method delay() does not work.
+When run() returns, the CPU will be restarted after 15ms.
+       See descrioptiona of SUPERVISION_CALLBACK and SUPERVISION_CALLBACK_TIMEOUT.
+       @param runnable: instance of Runnable where the run() method is called */
+    void setSupervisionCallback(const Runnable *runnable);

+    /**
        This method needs to be called from your loop() method and does not return.